 ~ Guy on the TV Commercial

 Why this car buying guide is different?
 Because it frankly tells you the truth.
 I've written this special buying guide for you to give you straight answers about the car buying and leasing process.

 For over 30 years, I've tracked the inner workings of the auto industry.
-As President and co-founder of the non-profit Consumer Task Force for Automotive Issues, and as co-founder of the Privacy Rights Now Coalition, I've pretty much seen it all when it comes to wacky sales gimmicks, deception and consumer abuse.
+As President and co-founder of the non-profit Consumer Task Force For Automotive Issues, and as co-founder of the Privacy Rights Now Coalition, I've pretty much seen it all when it comes to wacky sales gimmicks, deception and consumer abuse.
 And, it's my sworn duty to keep those things from happening to you!

-And this guide will work!
+And will this guide work!
 If you follow this guide, you can probably keep thousands of your hard-earned dollars in your pocket rather than in the dealer's.